IVA Pros and Cons

 Fees apply

 You’ll pay fees for the setup and ongoing management of your IVA.
-These are included n your monthly payments – you won’t need to pay anything extra.
-Click here to know more about the fees in an IVA.
+These are included in your monthly payments – you won’t need to pay anything extra.

 Need more information or support?